buildtesters/buildtest/docs/terminology.rst

     :header: "Name", "Description"
     :widths: 30, 60

-    **BuildSpec**,"``BuildSpec`` is a YAML file that buildtest interprets when generating the test.
-A BuildSpec may contain one or more test blocks that is validated by a ``BuildSpec Schema``."
+    **Buildspec**,"``Buildspec`` is a YAML file that buildtest interprets when generating the test.
+A Buildspec may contain one or more test blocks that is validated by a ``Buildspec Schema``."
-    **BuildSpec Schema**,"is a JSON file defining  valid/invalid key value pairs and formatting for the file" **Schema Library**,"A Schema Library is a collection of one or more ``BuildSpec Schema`` provided by buildtest."
+    **Buildspec Schema**,"is a JSON file defining  valid/invalid key value pairs and formatting for the file" **Schema Library**,"A Schema Library is a collection of one or more ``Buildspec Schema`` provided by buildtest."
-    **Test Script**,"A Test Script is a generated shell script by buildtest as a result of processing one of the BuildSpec."
+    **Test Script**,"A Test Script is a generated shell script by buildtest as a result of processing one of the Buildspec."
     **Settings**,"Settings is a buildtest configuration file that can be in YAML/JSON that configures buildtest at your site.
 The Settings file must be compatible with the Settings Schema."
     **Settings Schema**,"A schema definition that dictates how to validate a ``Settings`` file."